Learning nonlinear hybrid automata from input--output time-series data: Experiments

 \subsubsection{Overall Discussion}

 \cref{tab:result_compare} shows the summary of the results.
 In columns $\delta_{O_1}$ and $\delta_{O_2}$, we observe that for all the benchmarks, the HAs learned by our algorithm (both ``W/o Type'' and ``Type'') achieved higher accuracy in terms of Avg($\delta$).
 This is because of the adequate handling of the input variables and the inference of the resets at transitions.
-We also observe that using type annotation usually improves the accuracy of the learned model.
-For instance, in benchmarks \textsc{Tanks}, \textsc{Osci}, and \textsc{Cells}, the results obtained with type annotation performed better than without type annotation.
+Moreover, type annotation improves model accuracy, as shown in benchmarks \textsc{Tanks}, \textsc{Osci}, \textsc{Cells}, and \textsc{Engine}.
+However, in \textsc{Ball}, both methods perform equally.

 We also observe that for the HAs learned by our learning algorithm, the maximum DTW distance Max($\delta$) tends to be close to the minimum DTW distance Min($\delta$).
 This indicates that trajectories generated by our learned model do not have a high deviation from the trajectories generated by the original model.
 We discuss the detail later in this section.
 In contrast, in the POSEHAD algorithm, they tend to have a high difference between Min($\delta$) and Max($\delta$).
 We also observe that for the HAs learned by the POSEHAD algorithm, the standard deviation Std($\delta$) is much larger than that learned from ours.
 This suggests that our learning algorithm is better at generalization.
 Moreover, our algorithm takes much less time than POSEHAD.\@ For instance, in the \textsc{Cells} benchmark, our algorithm takes less than one hour, whereas POSEHAD takes more than 53 hours.